 FlexDeploy Blueprints got a makeover for our newest release, FlexDeploy 5.3.
 The new and improved quick-start wizard now comes with more robust Git integration, user preferences, and a wide variety of new Blueprints.
 In addition, these features are all wrapped in a new look and feel for the application.
 Lets take a look at what’s new.
+(You can see an introduction to FlexDeploy Blueprints HERE.)

 The Blueprint library has tripled since 5.2.
 Including new Blueprints for many popular cloud APIs, such as Google Apigee, MuleSoft, and Oracle API Platform.
 Also introduced were other heavy hitters like SAP, Salesforce, Dell Boomi, and Oracle Integration Cloud.
 Keep in mind each Blueprint comes with predefined workflows aligning with DevOps best practices.